 - Intermittent Energy Generation — a thermal system will only function while sunlight is available, so your energy production may decrease depending on the weather, season, or time of day.

-Solar PV and solar thermal both utilize renewable energy.
+Solar PV and solar thermal both utilise renewable energy.
 PV systems harness sunlight to generate electricity to use throughout your home, while solar thermal systems use sunlight to heat water or residential spaces.
 Either system can be liberating, freeing you from monthly electric bills and reliance on fossil fuels.

 A solar thermal system may work for you if you just need to heat your home.
 Otherwise, photovoltaic systems are much more versatile — you can heat your home and water while also powering your home’s electrical system.